The 2019 Winter Classic Jersey Countdown

-The first of the four new jerseys makes their appearance on this list, with the Senators’ NHL100 Classic jerseys.
-These are fine jerseys, for sure, and probably among the best that the Senators have ever worn (although…), but for an event like the NHL100 Classic – literally a game that comes around once in a century – there’s just not enough here to get excited about at all.
+These Senators jerseys from the NHL100 Classic in Ottawa are fine jerseys, for sure, and probably among the best that the Senators have ever worn (although…), but for an event like the NHL100 Classic – literally a game that comes around once in a century – there’s just not enough here to get excited about at all.
 Basically, these jerseys were trying to look historic without being historical, and were trying to be a modern take without looking too-modern.
 They’re nice, simple and ultimately forgettable.

 The cummerbund jersey (and yes, I had to look up that spelling)!
 Of the two Penguins jerseys in the Winter Classics, this one is definitely the weaker cousin.
 That waist piping is crazy large and while it certainly has a retro thing going for it, it’s a bit much.
 It could have been a reduced to maybe three baby blue stripes, allowing the logo to get a little bit larger and not compete as much with the cummerbund.
 On the positive, the Penguins designed something they’ve never actually worn before while still pulling from their original 1967-68 jerseys and logo, both of which only lasted that one season.
 And the stylized numbers (matching those original jerseys) are great and also represent the very first time an NHL team didn’t wear the standard font of blocked-off corners on a jersey.
 Too bad it only lasted a season and no team tried anything else until the ’90s.
 But yeah, just a bit much on the stripes.
 And regular readers know I’m not a huge fan of the dark navy blue on jerseys: too dark to really read as blue and looks more like black.